traas-stack/auto-unit-test-case-generator/README.md

 # Software-as-a-Service (SaaS)
 Auto-Unit-Test-Case-Generator is also providing Software-as-a-Service (SaaS).
-Check out our [SaaS website](https://smartunit.opentrs.com).
 It supports the full lifecycle/evolution of unit test cases, including test case generation, execution,iteration and regression analysis .
 All stages are triggered automatically by simply providing [Github](https://github.com/) or [Gitee](https://gitee.com/) link.

 # Building Auto-Unit-Test-Case-Generator
 To build Auto-Unit-Test-Case-Generator on the command line, install maven and then call: